nyfrk/Settlers4-ASI-Loader/README.md

 2. Find a file named `binkw32.dll` and rename it to `binkw32Hooked.dll`.
 (For the Gold Edition it is in a subdirectory named `Exe`)
 3. Download a [release](https://github.com/nyfrk/Settlers4-ASI-Loader/releases) and unpack the `binkw32.dll` to the very same directory.
 4. Create a `plugins` directory next to your `S4_Main.exe`
 5. Move your ASI plugins into the `plugins` directory to enable them.
 The loader will only pick up plugins with the .asi ending.
+It will load them in alphabetical order.